 What most people call "car accidents" may be more accurately described as "the consequence of one driver violating our safety rules and causing harm to another person."
 For instance, no one "accidentally" drives drunk, looks down to send a text message, or speeds through a busy school zone.
 These are all choices a driver makes - choices that endanger families across South Carolina.
-When these reckless choices cause a car wreck, the victim may seek punitive damages not only for bodily injuries they suffer, but also for property damage.
+When these reckless choices cause a car wreck, the victim may seek punitive damages for property damage, as well as for bodily injuries they suffer.

 For example, let's say you are sitting at a red light, and a drunk driver crashes into you from behind.
 Your injuries could range from temporary whiplash to permanent spinal cord damage.
 Either way, you have the right to seek punitive damages against the drunk driver due to their reckless act.
 Likewise, South Carolina auto accident law allows you to pursue punitive damages for the costs associated with fixing or replacing your vehicle.